CycleOperators/BalanceCheckerVerification/blackholes/v2/readme.md

    npm run verify-blackhole
    ```

-5. You should see the following in the local logs:
+5. You should see a successful verification in the local logs:

    ![successful action logs](./assets/local-log.png)